-- an extensive range of Quickfit glassware to enable students to work individually developing their laboratory skills
+- An extensive range of Quickfit glassware to enable students to work individually developing their laboratory skills

-- reflux apparatus
+- Reflux apparatus

-- distillation apparatus
+- Distillation apparatus

-- reduced pressure filtration
+- Reduced pressure filtration

-- separating funnels
+- Separating funnels

-- rotary evaporator
+- Rotary evaporator

-In the past our students have entered university to follow many different courses – pharmacy, medicine, dentistry, physiotherapy, analytical chemistry, pure chemistry, forensic science, biological and environmental sciences, law, engineering and business.
+In the past, our students have entered university to follow many different courses – pharmacy, medicine, dentistry.
+Similarly, other courses include physiotherapy, analytical chemistry, pure chemistry, forensic science, biological and environmental sciences, law, engineering and business.